Georgia hammers Michigan, earns CFP title game rematch with Alabama

 The two of them spent Friday tidying up the fact that of the 14 semifinals so far in the playoff era, only three have found suspense.
 Ten have reached closing margins of 17 or greater, and an 11th reached 45-34 only through window-dressing.
 Michigan’s mauling of Ohio State on Nov.
 27 (42-27) and Iowa on Dec.
 4 (42-3) seemed to hint at something different.
 Maybe that thought deepened the depth of the dud.

 It caved in from all sides.
-Michigan’s rushing yards — 297 against Ohio State, 211 against Iowa — got whittled to 88 here.
+Michigan’s rushing yards — 297 against Ohio State, 211 against Iowa — got whittled to 91 here.
 Its pass protection got more troubled.
 Its players apparently lost two balls in the lights, one on each side.
 Georgia’s swing routes gobbled up early yards.
 Michigan’s vaunted sackers got no sacks; Georgia’s doubted sackers (zero sacks against Alabama) got four.
 “Their quarterback probably didn’t escape as well as Alabama’s did,” Smart said, “and we finished a little better.”
 Georgia’s players on all sides look faster.
-It left Michigan senior linebacker Josh Ross calling it a case of getting “outplayed,” and Michigan coach Jim Harbaugh saying of Georgia, “Game plan was good, and we weren’t able to keep pace.”
+It left Michigan senior linebacker Josh Ross calling it a case of getting “outplayed,” and Michigan Coach Jim Harbaugh saying of Georgia, “Game plan was good, and we weren’t able to keep pace.”

-He did see “one of the best seasons in Michigan football history” and saying again, “To me, it feels like a start.
+He did see “one of the best seasons in Michigan football history” and say: “To me, it feels like a start.
 Feels like a beginning.”

 People in Georgia who know their football — pardon redundancy — had questioned whether Bennett, the former walk-on turned junior-college player turned second-time Georgia player, should remain the Georgia quarterback.
 He had played sort of well but sort of not against Alabama.
 Well, he came out of the gate and onto his maestro stand here.
 “I didn’t come out and play well today in spite of people,” Bennett said, but “because my teammates needed me."
-Smart found himself “just really proud of the way (Bennett) prepped for this game,” and said, “Stetson had to make a lot of decisions that people aren’t aware of, and he made good decisions where to go with the ball."
+Smart found himself “just really proud of the way [Bennett] prepped for this game,” and said, “Stetson had to make a lot of decisions that people aren’t aware of, and he made good decisions where to go with the ball."

 He handed off to start, to Zamir White for nine yards, but then he threw and threw and threw — 16 yards to Adonai Mitchell on the left, 35 yards to tight end Brock Bowers up the left side, seven yards to Bowers on the right now.
 When he found Bowers on the left for a nine-yard touchdown, nobody in Michigan gear had found Bowers, and judging by his various locations it might have seemed there were three of him.